relativitydev/relativity-trace-documentation/docs/user_documentation.md

 are automatically extracted into individual documents – e.g. zip with 10 word (.docx) documents = 11 Relativity documents.
-In addition, images from email content and each individual document are automatically expanded into separate Relativity documents. **Note: the Microsoft Exchange data source only retrieves emails.
-It does not retrieve other exchange metadata at this time.**
+In addition, images from email content and each individual document are automatically expanded into separate Relativity documents.
+> **NOTE:** the Microsoft Exchange data source only retrieves emails.
+It does not retrieve other exchange metadata at this time.

-Please, refer to **Appendix B** for field descriptions.
+Please, refer to [Appendix B: Trace Document Extraction Fields](#appendix-b-trace-document-extraction-fields) for field descriptions.

 ### Relativity Native Data Extraction Data Source